launchbynttdata/common-platform-documentation/platform/cli/usage-guides/new-service/java/aws/configure_vpn_client/README.md

 ```

 ### 4.2.2.3. **Obtaining .p12 Bundle password**
-The password for the encrypyed cert bundle has been stored within the AWS Secrets Manager at `arn:aws:secretsmanager:us-east-2:538234414982:secret:vpn/client_test/passphrase`
+The password for the encrypyed cert bundle has been stored within AWS Secrets Manager at `arn:aws:secretsmanager:us-east-2:538234414982:secret:vpn/client_test/passphrase`

 It can most easily be retrieved via the AWS CLI, but is also available via the AWS Console (instructions available in the [Appendix](#63-retrieve-p12-bundle-password-via-aws-console)).